haanjack/TensorRT/plugin/preluPlugin/README.md

 ## Changelog

-November 2019
+June 2020
 This is the first release of this `README.md` file.

 ## Known issues

+Compatibility is not verified yet.
-This plugin only supports GPUs with compute capability >= 7.0.
-For more information see the [CUDA GPU Compute Capability Support Matrix](https://developer.nvidia.com/cuda-gpus#compute)
+~~This plugin only supports GPUs with compute capability >= 7.0.
+For more information see the [CUDA GPU Compute Capability Support Matrix](https://developer.nvidia.com/cuda-gpus#compute)~~